 - Planning for the first phase of drilling was undertaken.
-First phase of drilling will comprise four holes, designed to test the Hakuryu No. 3 vein.
+The first phase of drilling comprises four holes from two drilling sites, with a total drilling length of 700 metres, designed to test the Hakuryu No. 3 vein.
 Permitting for the drilling commenced in June, with permitting completed by November 2024. - A drone magnetic survey was completed in July 2024 over the majority of the project at 100 m spacing to further advance interpretation of multiple targets across the project. - Soil sampling was completed over the Hakuryu No 3 Yakiyama Trend.
 A total of 312 samples were collected.
-TerraSpec analysis on all soil samples was undertaken. - Drilling is scheduled to commence in the first half of 2025.
+TerraSpec analysis on all soil samples was undertaken. - Subsequent to the reporting period, drilling commenced in April, 2025.